Applications are NOW OPEN!

 We will have a chef preparing food every day, but participants will be responsible for cleaning up dishes and table after eating.

 • We take dietary restrictions and food allergies very seriously.
 While we do frequently serve meats, poultry, and eggs, we are very comfortable with vegetarian and vegan diets.
 We can also happily accommodate dairy-free, soy-free, and gluten-free diets.
 We may not be able to accommodate individuals with extremely sensitive nut allergies, celiac disease, or any similar instance in which cross-contamination cannot occur because of medical risk.
 Due to our limited facilities, we cannot offer fully kosher meals.
-If you would like to discuss your needs with the Center, please contact us.

 Additionally, poison ivy can also be found on the farm.
 We encourage you to use caution when interacting with plants that look unfamiliar to you, especially along our walking trails or in less-landscaped areas onsite.
-If you suspect you have come into contact with poison ivy, please alert a team member right away and they will help you administer treatment.

 • We will operate on a common sense basis.
 That is, if you are not well, you cannot attend the program.
 This is because participants will be in close proximity to one another, and one sick person could turn the whole experience miserable for everyone else, as well as potentially endangering vulnerable others along the way.